rustcycles/rustcycles/README.md

 ### Fast compiles (optional)

-You can make the game compile significantly faster (around 2 seconds) and iterate quicker:
+You can make the game compile _significantly_ faster and iterate quicker:

 #### Use nightly, lld and -Zshare-generics